Speech, Language, and Orofacial Myofunctional Therapy

 Bilingualism does not negatively impact language development.
 Research shows academic advantages of being bilingual including benefits in problem solving/multi-tasking skills, as well as increased cognitive flexibility

 Phonemic awareness instruction helps children learn to read.
 SLPs are trained in phonemic awareness and can help children develop the skills they need for reading and writing.
-SLPs are trained in the linguistic underpinnings of reading and writing and can help children develop foundational skills.
+SLPs assess the linguistic underpinnings of reading and writing and can help children develop foundational skills.
 "The best predictor of reading difficulty in kindergarten or first grade is the inability to segment words and syllables into constituent sound units (phonemic awareness)" (Lyon, 1995)

 Parents can help their children develop language skills at home through natural contexts and play.
 SLPs can help train parents and caregivers on how to help elicit language at home by using strategies throughout daily routines